 Question 1: What technology or technologies are the focus of your research, teaching, and action?

-Question 3: What more could be done at MIT to ensure that these technologies are designed to better address the needs of those at the margins of society?
-What more can be done at MIT to further the public interest?
+Q3: What more could be done at MIT to ensure that these technologies are designed/used/regulated to better address the needs of those at the margins of society?

 First and foremost, M.I.T. cannot pursue the public interest when it’s alienated from the public.
 We achieve great things here, but it’s a fundamental concern that our students, intellectually and socially satiated with each other, almost never cross the river into Boston.
 Most Boston and Cambridge residents only interface with M.I.T. as an oncoming storm of gentrification and tacky new buildings.
 Considering how we, academics and technocrats, segregate ourselves from everyone else, it’s no wonder that the populist masses are suspicious of science.
 The public requires people it can trust to light the way on so many challenges – climate change, A.I., even screen time for toddlers – and just as important as making the discoveries is building that trust.

 Where does [public] trust come from?
 As an urbanist, I always turn to the connecting power of physical space and in-person contact.
 In old Athens, Socrates and Plato taught outdoors, in the heart of the agora, and I believe that it connected their knowledge to the day-to-day life of the republic in an embodied way.
 I’ve been thinking about doing the same thing at M.I.T. – peripatetic learning, holding classes in the street instead of a cloistered lecture hall.
 Open to the public, even.
 That obviously wouldn’t solve the problem by itself, but it could be an interesting first step.